smolcluster

 Technical Details

-Smolcluster implements a distributed training system designed from the ground up for heterogeneous hardware.
+smolcluster implements a distributed training system designed from the ground up for heterogeneous hardware.
 The library supports multiple distributed training paradigms, each optimized for different cluster configurations and network topologies.

 Communication Infrastructure